Automatic Post-selection by Ancillae Thermalisation: Abstract

 \section{Abstract}

 Tasks such as classification of data and determining the groundstate of a Hamiltonian cannot be carried out through purely unitary quantum evolution.
 Instead, the inherent non-unitarity of the measurement process must be harnessed.
 Post-selection and its extensions provide a way to do this.
-However they make inefficient use of time resources --- a typical computation might require $O(2^m)$ measurements over $m$ qubits to reach a desired accuracy.
-We propose a method inspired by the eigenstate thermalisation hypothesis, that harnesses the induced non-linearity of measurement on a subsystem.
+However they make inefficient use of time resources --- a typical computation might require $O(2^m)$ measurements over $m$ qubits to reach a desired accuracy and cannot be done intermittently on current (superconducting-based) NISQ devices.
+We propose a method inspired by thermalization that harnesses insensitivity to the details of the bath.
+We find a greater robustness to gate noise by coupling to this bath, with a similar cost in time and more qubits compared to alternate methods for inducing non-linearity such as fixed-point quantum search for oblivious amplitude amplification.
 Post-selection on $m$ ancillae qubits is replaced with tracing out $O\left(\log\epsilon / \log(1-p)\right)$ (where p is the probability of a successful measurement) to attain the same accuracy as the post-selection circuit.
-We demonstrate this scheme on the quantum perceptron and phase estimation algorithm.
+We demonstrate this scheme on the quantum perceptron, quantum gearbox and phase estimation algorithm.
 This method is particularly advantageous on current quantum computers involving superconducting circuits.